Steve Allen: Later television projects

+Westinghouse

-From 1962 to 1964, Allen recreated The Tonight Show on a new late-night show, The Steve Allen Show, which was syndicated by Westinghouse TV.
+From 1962 to 1964, Allen recreated The Tonight Show on a new show, The Steve Allen Show, which was syndicated by Westinghouse TV.
 The five-nights-a-week taped show was broadcast from an old vaudeville theater at 1228 North Vine Street in Hollywood that was renamed The Steve Allen Playhouse.
+The new Allen show could be programmed by local stations as an alternative to the networks' late-night shows, but many stations opted to broadcast the Allen show during the daytime hours.

 The show was marked by the same wild, unpredictable stunts, and comedy skits that often extended across the side street to an all-night food outlet known as the Hollywood Ranch Market, where Allen had a hidden camera spying on unsuspecting shoppers.
 On one show, he had an elephant race down the side street, much to the annoyance of the occupants of the neighboring houses.
 On this show, he originated the term "little black things" in reference to anything regarding food, and the term "larger than Steve Allen's breadbox" in reference to any item under discussion.
 He also presented Southern California eccentrics, including health food advocate Gypsy Boots, quirky physics professor Dr. Julius Sumner Miller, wacko comic Professor Irwin Corey, and an early musical performance by Frank Zappa.

 During one episode, Allen placed a telephone call to the home of Johnny Carson, posing as a rating company interviewer, asking Carson if the television was on, and what program he was watching.
 Carson did not immediately realize the caller was Allen.
 A rarity is an exchange between Allen and Carson about Carson's guests, permitting him to plug his own show on a competing network.